ssbc/muxrpcli/README.md

 ## Usage calls

+Usage-calls are the help which is output when a command fails, or when help is requested.
+They are used in the following situations:

- - If the command does not exist in the server's manifest, does a top-level usage call.
+ - If the command does not exist in the RPC server's manifest, does a top-level usage call.
  - If the command responses with a `UsageError`, `BadParamError`, or `BadArgError`, does a usage call for that command.
- - If the `-h` or `--help` switches are given, does a usage call.
+ - If the `-h` or `--help` switches are given, does a toplevel or command usage call.

 A usage-call is a call to the `usage(cmd)` function on the RPC server.
-The `cmd` argument may be empty, to get toplevel command-help, or it may include the name of a specific RPC command.
+A 'top-level' usage call will leave `cmd` falsey.
 The `usage` method should return a string to display.